Onyo/vtex-client/README.md

 - VTEX uses JSON in requests and responses data
 - The library does not validate the request data before sending it to keep compatibility with future updates in the VTEX API
+- VTEX does not use the decimal separator character in currency fields.
+Basically the values are represented in cents.
+The values are represented like this:
+  - $ 1.00 = 100
+  - $ 37.80 = 3780

 All information about data specifications and flows can be found at the following links:
 - http://lab.vtex.com/